PA055/2024-summer-camp-scoring-tool/README.md

-who knows, i might even give you some hints for other challs
+this might not even be deploying the website